Bridget Dowling: Emigration and claims

 In 1939, Bridget joined her son on a tour of the United States where he was invited to lecture on his infamous uncle.
 They decided to stay and Bridget wrote a manuscript, My Brother-in-Law Adolf, in which she claimed that her famous brother-in-law had moved to Liverpool to live with Bridget and Alois from November 1912 to April 1913 to dodge conscription in his native Austria.
 She claims that she introduced Adolf to astrology and that she advised him to trim off the edges of his moustache.

 Adolf Hitler's stay in Liverpool has corroboration from the biographer and friend of British Intelligence chief, Sir William Stephenson, in his book A Man Called Intrepid.
 Sir William was chief of British Security Coordination (BSC).
 Biographer William Stevenson states: "Hitler's little-known sojourn in England between November 1912 and April 1913 is authenticated by BSC documents.”

 1912 to mid-1913 has been described as Hitler's 'missing year'.
 During that period he had been living in homeless men's hostels in Vienna.
 In his book Hitler, A Life, the historian Peter Longerich confirms that "Indeed, there is hardly any reliable evidence about Hitler's life for the period 1910 to 1913."
 The opening sentence of Chapter 4 of Adolf Hitler's book Mein Kampf states: "In the spring of 1912 I came at last to Munich". ("Im Frühjahr 1912 kam ich endgültig nach München.")
 But Hitler's statement is proven to be false.
 A Munich police record shows that Hitler moved from Vienna to Munich, aged twenty-four, arriving on Sunday, 25 May 1913.

 The question of whether Hitler visited his British relatives in Liverpool is unresolved.
 Some historians dismiss Bridget's manuscript as being a fabrication written in an attempt to cash in on her famous relationship.
 However, in his book The Hitlers Of Liverpool, Michael Unger quotes the Canadian historian, Professor Alan Cassels, who wrote "The Merseyside details are certainly circumstantially credible"...
 "I'm inclined to believe his sister-in-law".
 Brigitte Hamann and Hans Mommsen say that the few sources from Vienna during this period are "questionable throughout".
 Professor Robert Waite disputes her claim that Adolf Hitler stayed with her as well as some other claims in her book in the appendix to his book The Psychopathic God: Adolf Hitler.
 According to David Gardner, Bridget's daughter-in-law has said Bridget admitted to her that the book was fanciful.
-The story of Adolf Hitler's visit to Liverpool has remained popular, however, and was the subject of Beryl Bainbridge's 1978 novel Young Adolf and Grant Morrison and Steve Yeowell's notorious 1989 comic The New Adventures of Hitler.
+The story of Adolf Hitler's visit to Liverpool has remained popular, however, and was the subject of Beryl Bainbridge's 1978 novel Young Adolf (adapted for television by the BBC as The Journal of Bridget Hitler in 1981) and Grant Morrison and Steve Yeowell's notorious 1989 comic The New Adventures of Hitler.